boltzmann-brain/hugo-homepage/content/resume.md

 ## Work

+#### Senior Data Scientist, Capital One
+2020 - present

+- Do research on fair and explainable machine learning, including internal user studies and [peer-reviewed work](/papers) on methodological issues.
+- Educate other Capital One data scientists on best practices for responsible AI, in both text and talk formats.

-#### Technical Writer and Researcher, Capital One
+#### Senior Technical Writer, Capital One
-2019 - present
+2019 - 2020

 - Write tutorials, conceptual guides, and other documentation for a Kubernetes cloud platform.
-- Do research on fair and explainable machine learning.
 - Write playbook for data scientists providing guidance on best practices for responsible AI.

 #### Senior Technical Writer, Laserfiche